potatoqualitee/fossilize/README.md

 Pull requests are welcome!

 ## TODO
 You tell me!
 I'm open to suggestions.
+But also

+* Add more account compontents after I make a Mastodon module, then I can just export it from there

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)